Robert Stirling ~ Clergyman and James Stirling ~ Engineer and Inventors

 In 2005, the originally diesel-electric powered, Swedish submarine HSwMS Gotland, succeeded in getting past a large US Navy battle group of ships totally undetected on multiple occasions.
 In a war game exercise with the $4.5 billion aircraft carrier USS Ronald Reagan and its escort fleet, the HSwMS Gotland just popped up from out of nowhere in the middle of the fleet and took multiple pictures of the carrier to prove that they had “effectively” sank it.
 Despite all the elaborate anti-submarine technology employed by the US fleet, the $100 million, HSwMS Gotland totally bamboozled and utterly demoralised those aboard the US ships.

 Stirling Engines are used to ‘silently’ power diesel-electric submarines in use by the military navies of Sweden, India, Singapore, Japan, China, and many other countries.
 The Swedish (Saab) Kockums-built Stirling Engine Air Independent Propulsion (AIP) system is used to power an electrical generator for up to 20 knots propulsion and/or charging batteries.
-Stirling Engine powered submarines can run silent underwater for up to two weeks without the need to surface or snorkel, quietly at perhaps only a slow 5-10 knots, long enough however, to sneak right up to an enemy’s coastline without being detected.
+Stirling Engine powered submarines can run silent underwater for up to two weeks without the need to surface or snorkel.
+Quietly as well at perhaps only a slow 5-10 knots, but long enough however, to sneak right up to an enemy’s coastline without being detected.
 These submarines are regarded as a cheap alternative to expensive nuclear fission powered submarines.

 Stirling Engine powered submarines can use the surrounding sea water as a heat sink to increase efficiency.
 Modern Swedish stealth submarines use GHOST (Genuine HOlistic STealth) technology.
 They are designed shape-wise to minimise their radar and passive sonar signature.
 Gotland class submarines are fitted with 27 electromagnets designed to counteract its magnetic signature to Magnetic Anomaly Detectors (MAD).
 Its hull has sonar-resistant coatings, and the tower is made of radar-absorbent materials.
 Interior machinery is coated with rubber acoustic-deadening buffers to reduce sonar detectability.